 A service that validates a Request for Quote and a channel file that defines two Message Broker channels are provided for you in the tutorial application.
 The validation service is a process (ValidateOrder.jpd) that subscribes to a Message Broker channel named ValidateOrder.
 It validates the client's Request for Quote based on the number of widgets requested.
-ValidateOrder.jpd starts when a Request for Quote message is published to the ValidateOrder Message Broker channel.
-In this part of the tutorial scenario, if the number of widgets requested is greater than 400, the Request for Quote is determined to be invalid and the ValidateOrder.jpd process publishes a message to a second Message Broker channel (named StopQuote).
-Your RequestQuote business process subscribes to the StopQuote business process is terminated.
+ValidateOrder.java starts when a Request for Quote message is published to the ValidateOrder Message Broker channel.
+In this part of the tutorial scenario, if the number of widgets requested is greater than 400, the Request for Quote is determined to be invalid and the ValidateOrder.java process publishes a message to a second Message Broker channel (named StopQuote).
+Your RequestQuote business process subscribes to the StopQuote Broker channel-when it receives the message from that channel, the RequestQuote business process is terminated.